How to Place a Baby for Adoption in Arizona

 Creating a clear plan for your stay in the hospital for the birth of your baby can help you feel more prepared and relaxed.
 When you’re considering adoption in AZ, you will work with your adoption specialist to create a birth plan that works for you.
 You’ll decide:

 Who you want to be with you in the hospital room and/or delivery room for support

 How much you’d like the adoptive family to be involved in the birth of the baby

-Who will hold your baby first and when
+Who will hold your baby first, and when

-How much time you’d like to spend with your baby
+How much time you’d like to spend with your baby and the adoptive family

 If you’d like to give your baby a little gift, such as a letter, photo, or other memento to mark the special day

 However, if you don’t feel comfortable talking directly with your child’s adoptive family, American Adoptions can mediate communication for up to 18 years after the adoption.
 Every post-adoption relationship is different.
-It is entirely up to you!
+It is entirely up to you.

 Michelle, a birth parent specialist and a birth parent herself, is ready to answer any questions you have about adoption.

 “I am available to answer any questions that arise, particularly from birth moms, as I have been in your shoes and know how you are feeling,” Michelle said.
 “It was most helpful to me when I had someone to talk to who would just listen to me without making any judgments or conclusions about who I was as a person.”